lablup/beps/drafts/BEP-1002-agent-architecture.md

       * Interdependent operations are all managed in the context, making code changes difficult.
 2. The resources required for kernel setup and their cleanup code aren't matched.
       * Container creation involves a function call at the time of creation, but cleanup code is called from an internal event loop.
-3. The Agent uses **pickle** for kernel recovery, which makes it difficult to modify the new version due to compatibility issues with older pickle versions.
+3. The Agent uses **pickle** for kernel recovery, which makes it difficult to modify the new version due to compatibility issues with older versions.
 4. The Agent and Kernel structures are too monolithic, making it hard to understand their operations.
 5. Resource dependencies required for kernel creation are intertwined, making them difficult to decipher.